Oahspe: A New Bible: Administration

 The various regions mentioned in the previous Cycles section are under the administration of spiritual or "etherean" beings with titles such as "God" and "Chief" and whose ranks and ages vary in ascending grade, from tens of thousands of years to hundreds of thousands of years old and older.
 Their dominions cover vast distances and include many spiritual and corporeal worlds of various grades and densities.

 These chief officers are designated "Sons and Daughters of Jehovih," and in accordance, the text of Oahspe contains separate sections or "books" such as the Book of Cpenta-Armij, Daughter of Jehovih, and also includes familiar names from non-Abrahamic religions, as in the Book of Apollo and Book of Thor, named as Sons of Jehovih.

-Each of these Chiefs, Chieftainesses, Gods and Goddesses are only advanced angels according to Oahspe.
+Each of these Chiefs, Chieftainesses, Gods and Goddesses is only advanced angels according to Oahspe.
 And every angel, regardless of rank or office, was once a mortal, either from this planet earth or from some other planet in the universe.